Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Analytical Studies on Contextual Features

 \textbf{POIs.} For POIs, researchers often count the POIs density of different categories as features \cite{tong_simpler_2017}.
 Due to the disturbances caused by various region functions, previous research proposes an elaborated feature engineering method to encode POIs features (i.e., the Inherent Influence Factor) \cite{zheng_deepstd_2020}.
 To differentiate the importance of each type of POIs to each region, previous research applies the Term Frequency–Inverse Document Frequency (\textbf{TF-IDF}) to encode POIs features, where the POIs are considered as words and the regions are the documents \cite{yuan_activity_2015, sthan_2022}.

+\textbf{Road.} Road network data can be incorporated into crowd mobility prediction models through two main approaches.
+The first method produces a spatial graph based on the connectivity of the road network.
+This graph facilitates the integration of neighborhood information via adjacency relationships \cite{li2017diffusion, geng2019spatiotemporal}.
+The second approach processes the road network as geographical features, computing attributes such as road network types and densities within a given area \cite{travel_time_cooperative_2022}.

+\textbf{Demographic.} Demographic data are collected within defined boundaries, such as census tracts or administrative districts.
+These boundaries serve as geographic units for aggregation and analysis.
+A common approach is to link demographic features to specific spatial areas based on corresponding administrative boundaries \cite{wang_subways_two_way_2022}.
+For example, census tract demographic data can be used as spatial features for bike stations within the tract.

 Note that, in the above discussions, one-hot encoding has been widely used for transforming categorical features into numerical features, it can result in an explosion of feature dimensions, thereby increasing the risk of the curse of dimensionality.
 To address this issue, some researchers have manually reduced feature dimensions by categorizing weather states into good and bad weather categories.
-Others use \emph{Embedding} \cite{chai_multi_graph_2018,zhang2017deep} to achieve dimension reduction, which will be elaborated on context modeling techniques in the next section.
+Others use \emph{Embedding} \cite{chai_multi_graph_2018,zhang2017deep} to achieve dimension reduction, which will be introduced in the next section.